software-mansion-labs/expo-horizon/expo-horizon-notifications/README.md

 - A Meta Horizon–compatible implementation that uses the Meta's push notification service.

 You can choose which implementation to use with the `EXPO_HORIZON` environment variable.
-This makes it compatible with Meta Horiozn devices, while remaining a drop-in replacement for `expo-notifications` on Android and iOS.
+This makes it compatible with Meta Horizon devices, while remaining a drop-in replacement for `expo-notifications` on Android and iOS.

 ## Usage